ncabatoff/process-exporter/README.md

 giving details.

 Metrics available currently include CPU usage, bytes written and read, and number of processes in each group.
-They come with plenty of caveats, see either the Linux kernel documentation or man 5 proc.

-CPU usage comes from /proc/[pid]/stat fields utime (user time) and stime (system time.)
-It has been translated into fractional seconds of CPU consumed during the polling interval.

 Bytes read and written come from /proc/[pid]/io in recent enough kernels.
 These correspond to the fields `read_bytes` and `write_bytes` respectively.
+These IO stats come with plenty of caveats, see either the Linux kernel documentation or man 5 proc.

+CPU usage comes from /proc/[pid]/stat fields utime (user time) and stime (system time.)
+It has been translated into fractional seconds of CPU consumed.
+Since it is a counter, using rate() will tell you how many fractional cores were running code from this process during the interval given.

 An example Grafana dashboard to view the metrics is available at https://grafana.net/dashboards/249